rkataishi/project-agentic-template/docs/onboarding.md

 -   **The "Why" (The Mission):**
     -   **Action:** Read the Product Requirements Document (PRD).
     -   **Location:** `docs/prd/current_prd.md`

+PRD workflow requirements:
+- PRD templates live under: [`docs/templates/`](docs/templates/)
+  - Start from: [`docs/templates/template_prd.md`](docs/templates/template_prd.md) or the example: [`docs/templates/example_prd.md`](docs/templates/example_prd.md)
+- The actual, required PRD used by the workflow must live under: `docs/prd/` as a file (recommended name: `docs/prd/current_prd.md`).
+  - The template is a prerequisite: you copy/adapt it to produce a content‑rich PRD that guides the end‑to‑end workflow.
+  - Once authored, this PRD is parsed by Task Master to generate `.taskmaster/tasks/tasks.json`, then expanded and generated into task files per our workflow.

 -   **The "How" (The Development Process):**
     -   **Action:** This is a **mandatory reading**.
 It defines our entire development lifecycle.